selavan/ict720_software_2025_TBD/README.md

 2. Sela VAN
 3. Yanavut CHAWAPHANTH

-## Domain: Baby Observation
+## Domain: Baby Observation (There...There...🥰)

 ## User Story:
 As a parent, I want a smart and attentive companion that continuously watches over my baby.
 Whenever my baby wakes, cries, or behaves unusually, I need to be instantly alerted, no matter where I am in the house or outside.
 This way, I can quickly comfort and ensure my baby's safety, giving me peace of mind and confidence to handle daily tasks without worry.

 1. **Introduction**
 Have you ever wanted to spend the night without your adorable, lovely, fragile baby?
 (Let's have some space between us!) 😗

 2. **Objective**
-- Image recognition
-- Voice detection
+- Ensure the status of the baby while parents are in the different rooms or during the nighttime.

 3. **Hardware**